Mentoring and consultations

 - My child speaks at home, but when she/he’s out says nothing and looks nervous

-I would stress that the phone calls are on “advice” basis and I will not diagnose your child via skype or by video.
-This is an “indirect service” to suggest strategies, games and provide information so that you can increase your knowledge and make an informed decision on what to do next.
+The initial call is always for parents ONLY and then I will evaluate when to meet your child and what steps we need to take as well as suggesting strategies, games and provide information so that you can increase your knowledge and make an informed decision on what to do next.

-Mentoring and clinical supervision sessions will last 1 hour and cost £120 for a Zoom call session.
+Mentoring and clinical supervision sessions will last 1 hour and cost £70 for an online call session.
+I use Zoom.

 Any qualified speech and language therapist will need to be registered with The Royal College of Speech and Language Therapy (RCSLT) and the Health Care Professional Council (HCPC) in order to practice.
 To continue to work each year each SLT will need to have completed a certain number of hours to continue their professional development and be eligible to practice.

 - Individual sessions where cases and clinical situations are presented and discussed.
 Specific advice can be given on report writing, assessment findings, therapy plans methods of intervention as well as some case management issues.